Confirmation Bias in Social Networks: Conclusions

-Finally, since it is not trivial to derive analytically the probability of emergence of the most efficient (less biased) consensus, I relied on Monte Carlo simulations to show its determinants.
-I show that the presence of partisan agents in societies who suffer from confirmatory bias has two main effects on the expected consensus efficiency: i) it helps to countervail the misinterpretation of initial signals when there degree of partisanship is low and for that it increases expected efficiency; and ii) exacerbates misinterpretation of signals when the degree of partisanship is high, reducing expected consensus efficiency.
-Moreover, I also show that open-mindedness of partisan agents, i.e. when partisans agree to exchange opinions with partisans with polar opposite beliefs, might reduce expected consensus efficiency in some social topologies.
+Finally, as deriving the probability of emergence of the less-biased consensus is challenging, we relied on Monte Carlo simulations to show its determinants.
+We show that the presence of partisan agents in societies who suffer from confirmatory bias have two main effects on the expected consensus efficiency: (i) it helps countervail the misinterpretation of initial signals when there degree of partisanship is low and for that it increases expected efficiency; and (ii) exacerbates misinterpretation of signals when the degree of partisanship is high, reducing expected consensus efficiency.
+Moreover, we also show that open-mindedness of partisan agents, i.e., when partisans agree to exchange opinions with partisans with polar opposite beliefs, might reduce expected consensus efficiency in some social topologies.

 These results suggest that policies designed to mitigate partisanship and confirmatory bias effects in social networks have to consider also the positive and negative network externalities induced by them in different settings.